linneacaj/dialogue-systems-1-2026/project/analysis.md

 ### Version 3 (future improvements)

-My plan for a version 3 of this game is to improve two main things: it does not rely on an LLM, and is able to make challenges if the human says a seemingly random word.
+My plan for a version 3 of this game is to improve two main things: to be completely built "in-house" (to not rely on an LLM), and for the machine to be able to make challenges if the human says a seemingly random word.

 To solve the first issue: not relying on an LLM anymore, I was thinking that the computer could rely on a trained word-embedding model instead.
-This also comes with some limitations since I would need to train a model with adequately large vocabulary so that the computer is able to recognize nearly all words said by the human, but the word embeddings cannot get too big to interfere with memory or speed.
-Another challenge is to come up with a way for the model to be able to generate justifications to the chosen word if the human decides to challenge it.
+Word embedding models are something that we have learned about in the Machine Learning class, so it would be feasible with my current experiences in MLT.
+However, this also comes with some limitations since I would need to train a model with adequately large vocabulary so that the computer is able to recognize nearly all words said by the human, but the word embeddings cannot get too big to interfere with memory or speed.
+Another challenge is to come up with a way for the model to be able to generate justifications in a natural sounding way if the human decides to challenge a response.

 Considerations:
 - train a word embedding model that picks the next word association.